cameronaziz/tkww-assistant/README.md

 ## Known Issues
 There are no known issues at this time. \
-Please report any issues on Slack at `#tkww-vscode-extension` or email tkww-vscode-extension@theknotww.com.
+Please report any issues on Slack at `#vscode-extension` or email vscode-extension@theknotww.com.

 ## Roadmap
 * Add unit tests.